dustinson/d3cblog.github.io/_posts/2022-09-22-IndianFood.markdown

 He promptly gave me a list of 3 local restaurants which did amazing work.

 That day changed my life.
 I've had some of the best meals of my life at Indian Restaurants.

+P.S.
+My favorite part of this story was when I was telling it during a Lean Coffee.
+As it had been close to a decade, I didn't immediately recognize Shital sitting at the table with me.
+She recognized before I did.
+She deservedly bore a broad smile as I spoke of her magnificent meal to others.
+The photo above was my plate at the restaurant she and Gopi selected when we met in 2022.